deviodigital/delivery-fees-for-woocommerce/README.txt

 == Installation ==

 1. In your dashboard, go to `Plugins -> Add New`
-2. Search for `Delivery Fees` and Install this plugin
+2. Search for `Delivery Fees` and install this plugin
 3. Pat yourself on the back for a job well done :)

 == Screenshots ==